skalou/VtolVR-HORNET-Skalou/README.md

 -Export the newly created file to the VtolVR install (inside ...\VTOL VR\VTOLVR_Data) -Delete the original "resources.assets"
+-Rename your newly imported "resources-HornetXX.assets" into "resources.assets" -So finally, if done correctly there is only 1 "resources.assets" file with our moddified textures in it.
--Rename your newly imported "resources-HornetXX.assets" into "resources.assets" -you can launch the game, enjoy, and send us a picture on the [VTOL FORMATIONS Discord](https://discord.gg/8wzk3NcZ "VTOL FORMATIONS Discord link")
+-you can launch the game, enjoy, and send us a picture on the [VTOL FORMATIONS Discord](https://discord.gg/8wzk3NcZ "VTOL FORMATIONS Discord link")

 ## Contributors

 A special thanks to all these people for their help.
+-The people I read modding about and spend too many time on it.
+-The Hornet passionate, including the Guru Jeff
+-Me
+-My mum
+-You
+-A good advocate when I will need one.